 My methodology: a text-first approach

 NOTE: I have endeavored in this ghostly little project to raise the ghost of a database.
-I will be reviewing more films over the course of the next year to provide an even more comprehensive, yet text-specific, review of the films out there.
-Come Christmastime 2024, I’ll have an even more sophisticated system and a much bigger dataset to draw from.
+I will be reviewing more films over the years to provide an even more comprehensive, yet text-specific, review of the films out there.

-Measuring text-to-film faithfulness is a rather tedious practice, but I wanted to give it a fair shake.
+Measuring text-to-film faithfulness is a rather tedious practice.
+(Seriously, it takes 2–4 times the film’s running time to do a thorough review.)
 Most reviews that I’ve read regarding film adaptations seem squishy at best (for example, I’ve seen Apple TV’s Spirited rank abnormally high in rankings—and it doesn’t even qualify as a true adaptation).
 I wanted to provide a scale that allows us to analyze the films based on their faithfulness to the text itself.

 Turning the text into a database

-So to do this, I took the original novella text (public domain) and put it in a spreadsheet.
+So to do this, I took the original novella text and put it in a spreadsheet.
 This preserved the two groupings that Dickens included: staves and paragraphs.

 - Staves are the “chapters” of the novella.
 They are called such to reinforce the “carol” motif.
 Just as a the music for a Christmas carol in any hymnal will be arranged in staves, the story itself is arranged in five smaller pieces.
 (Hence the “in prose” part of the book’s full title: A Christmas Carol.
 In Prose.
 Being a Ghost Story of Christmas.)